Ehsan-Tal/MehsterTurdlord/README.md

 - 👋 Hi, I’m @MehsterTurdlord
-- 👀 I’m interested in Paradox Grand Strategy games, and games in general
+- 👀 I’m interested in cerebral games, and games in general
 - 🌱 I’m currently learning Python, Java, and anything else I can get my hands on.